iconara/dot_profile_printer/README.md

 Have a look in the examples directory and run `run.sh` to see some examples.
 For each `.rb` file in the directory it will generate a DOT file (`.gv`), a PNG and a PDF.

+The DOT output is pretty straight forward, but the node labels are a mess (1999 called and wanted their tables back, but I this hacker ain't listening).
+If someone knows how to get different font sizes, horizontal rules and full text justification in DOT, please let me know.

 ## Copyright

 © 2012 Theo Hultberg